Video game development: Ghost development

 Outsourced work is sometimes anonymous, i.e. not credited on the final product.
-This might go against the wishes of the developer, or it is something they reluctantly consent to because it's the only work they can get.
+This might go against the wishes of the developer, or it is something they reluctantly consent to because it is the only work they can get.
 See Video game controversies for more information on this.

 However, anonymity can also be agreed upon, or even desired by the outsourced party.
 A 2015 Polygon article stated that this practice is known as ghost development.
 Ghost developers are hired by other developers to provide assistance, by publishers to develop a title they designed, or by companies outside the gaming industry.
 These businesses prefer to keep this hidden from the public to protect their brand equity, not wanting consumers or investors to know that they rely on external help.
 Ghost development can involve (small) portions of a project, but there have been instances of entire games being outsourced without the studio being credited.

-Ghost development has a particular long history in the Japanese video game industry.
+Ghost development has a particularly long history in the Japanese video game industry.
 Probably the best-known example is Tose.
 Founded in 1979, this 'behind-the-scenes' agent has either developed or helped develop over 2,000 games as of 2017, most of them anonymously.
 This includes uncredited contributions to multiple Resident Evil, Metal Gear, and Dragon Quest titles.
 Another example is Tokyo-based Hyde, which worked on Final Fantasy, Persona, and Yakuza games.
 Its president, Kenichi Yanagihara, stated that the approach stems from Japanese culture, in which many people prefer not to seek the limelight.